CtrlK79/GradProj/README.md

 It deals with a celestial navigation system in the outer space, especially on the lunar exporation orbit.

+I mainly followed the Mortari, D's work[3][6].
 The main algorithms are 'Least Squares' and 'Weighted Least Squares'.

 The details will be done in a form of a paper.